Incremental and differential backup in Windows Server 2016

 5. You can click Scheme to enable Disk Space Management to delete previous backups as schedule and click Options button to see more options.
 Then click Start Backup to start the backup job.

 That is how incremental and differential backup in windows server 2016 was done.
 To restore this backup is also quite simple.
 You can use bootable media (USB drive or CD) or AOMEI PXE tool to restore system backup or disk backup to the same server or another server with dissimilar hardware.
-Apart from backup and restore, AOMEI Backupper also allows you to clone hard drive or only OS to SSD.
+Apart from backup and restore, AOMEI Backupper also allows you to clone Windows Server 2016, like cloning the entire hard drive, or cloning only OS to SSD.

 If you want to protect unlimited PCs and servers within your company, you may choose AOMEI Backupper Technician Plus.
 It offers unlimited billable technical services to clients.
 It also enables you to copy installation directory for portable version creation.